DNA Exonerations Nationwide

-False confessions and incriminating statements lead to wrongful convictions in approximately 25 percent of cases.
+False confessions and incriminating statements lead to wrongful convictions in approximately 27 percent of cases.
 Looking only at the homicide cases, false confessions are the leading contributor to wrongful convictions, contributing to 64 (62%) of the 104 homicide wrongful convictions that were overturned by DNA evidence, where as misidentifications contributed to only 32 (31%) of the homicide wrongful convictions.
-Twenty-nine of the DNA exonerees pled guilty to crimes they did not commit.
+Thirty of the DNA exonerees pled guilty to crimes they did not commit.
 The Innocence Project encourages police departments to electronically record all custodial interrogations in their entirety in order to prevent coercion and to provide an accurate record of the proceedings.

 Informants contributed to wrongful convictions in 15 percent of cases.
 Whenever informant testimony is used, the Innocence Project recommends that the judge instruct the jury that most informant testimony is unreliable as it may be offered in return for deals, special treatment, or the dropping of charges.
 Prosecutors should also reveal any incentive the informant might receive, and all communication between prosecutors and informants should be recorded.
 Read more.